KrishnaCCBP/LuxeLane/README.md

 - Database: [Database Name] (MongoDB)
 - Payment Gateway: [Payment Gateway Name] (PayPal)
 - Hosting: [Hosting Service] (Vercel)

+## Disclaimer
+The images used in this project are dummy images and are used solely for practice purposes.
+They do not represent actual products available for sale on Luxe Lane.
+All images are sourced from placeholder image services and are not intended for commercial use.

 ## Contact
 Krishna Sai Prashanth B - krish.biruduraju@gmail.com